 They are Coaches

 Several faculty members coach an athletic team, from our popular volleyball squad to our basketball and track and field teams.
-"There is a strong relationship between perseverance in the classroom and perseverance on the court or field," said Athletic Director Gregory Ziomek, and Music Teacher.
+"There is a strong relationship between perseverance in the classroom and perseverance on the court or field," said Athletic Director Glory Williams.
 "We work passionately to show this to our girls and encourage them to discover their potential in a wonderfully supportive environment."

 They are Club Moderators

-The greatest pleasure of being a moderator at Holy Family is seeing how great ideas from our students come to fruition." said English faculty Emily Massa, who directs ASB and Student Activities and is also an alumna.
+The greatest pleasure of being a moderator at Holy Family is seeing how great ideas from our students come to fruition," said Director of Student Life, Robert Bringas, who also moderates Key Club.
 "Our activities and events are truly student-initiated and student-led.
 With a little guidance and faculty collaboration, students embrace opportunities to explore their creativity and interests outside of the classroom.
 This spirit of encouragement I see from all moderators is an essential part of what makes Holy Family special.
-It is something I personally felt when I attended Holy Family High School as a student.
-I see our girls just as inspired and supported as I was!"